ssammueel/Write-Ups/picoCTF-Write-Ups/Forensics/Scan Surprise.md

 3. If you don't have access to a phone, you can also use zbar-tools to convert an image to text

 ## Approach
-download the file and unzip it
+&rarr; The challenge proved straightforward, merely requiring the user to scan a QR code in order to obtain the flag download the file and unzip it

      $ unzip challenge.zip